 Originally from Middletown, CT, Ethan has spent time living in New Orleans and Brooklyn.
 He moved to St. Louis in the summer of 2014, and, connecting with the city’s thriving blues community and its deep piano blues heritage, has quickly become a mainstay.
 In addition to his solo work, Ethan plays in multiple projects including The Bottlesnakes, The St. Louis Steady Grinders, Miss Jubilee, a duo with Tom Hall, and NYC-based Chickentown.

-Ethan has performed at The University of Chicago Folk Fest, The Arches Boogie-Woogie Stage (Cincinnati, OH), The Big Muddy Blues Festival (St. Louis, MO), Chase Garrett’s Boogie Stomp (Iowa City, IA), Ricky Nye’s Blues & Boogie Summit (Cincinnati, OH), The Jalopy Theater (Brooklyn, NY), and upcoming in 2017: The Brooklyn Folk Fest, The Port Townsend Acoustic Blues Workshop, and Pianissimo Piano Festival (Nuremberg, Germany).
+Ethan has performed at The University of Chicago Folk Fest, The Arches Boogie-Woogie Stage (Cincinnati, OH), Pianissimo Piano Festival (Nuremberg, Germany), The Big Muddy Blues Festival (St. Louis, MO), Chase Garrett’s Boogie Stomp (Iowa City, IA), Ricky Nye’s Blues & Boogie Summit (Cincinnati, OH), and upcoming in 2017: The Brooklyn Folk Fest, The Port Townsend Acoustic Blues Workshop, and The LaRoquebrou International Boogie-Woogie Festival (France) .

 Also available on iTunes...